acwooding/easydata2_demo/reference/easydata/notebooks.md

 %load_ext autoreload
 %autoreload 2
 ```
 let's you autoreload code that's changed in your environment.
-This means you can update your environment without killing your kernel or develop code in the `easydata` module that is immediately available via auto-reload.
+This means you can update your environment without killing your kernel or develop code in the `src` module that is immediately available via auto-reload.
 #### Python Libraries
 It helps to put your dependencies at the top of your notebook.
 Ours usually look something like this:
 ```python